This is the delightful tale of a brave war hero… who was a goat!

 - Click here to watch the book trailer!

-- Click this link to download a French Activity Sheet – Fiche d’activités Sergent Billy
+- Click this link to access a free, French Activity Sheet – Fiche d’activités Sergent Billy

 “Messier’s smooth, well-paced text and Reich’s muted gouache illustrations in warlike tones of olive and brown well convey the poignancy and humor of the story.” – KIRKUS REVIEW